-Set up the mill on firm footing and level by eye.
+Set up the mill on firm and level footing.
 Fasten the mill to the floor to prevent any creep after prolonged use.
 A cement pad with 5/8" (16 mm) diameter anchor bolts is recommended.
 The cement pad should be rated to support 6350 lbs./sq.ft.
-(31 T/m) at each sawmill foot position.
+(31 T/m2) at each sawmill foot position.